 The Little Station

-Built in the mid 1850s, the Little Station might have been the first railway station in Port Hope, on the Grand Trunk Railway Company of Canada for its Port Hope, Lindsay, and Beaverton Line.
+Built in the mid 1850s, the Little Station might have been the first railway station built in Port Hope—by the Grand Trunk Railway Company of Canada for its Port Hope, Lindsay, and Beaverton Line.

 Architectural clues like its low gable roof and three foot overhang with elaborate brackets allow us to place its likely original function as a fully-functioning passenger station.
 We can envision it as it once was with benches, a pot bellied stove, and a ticket wicket—a place of connection for the people of Port Hope.

 As railway travel boomed, a new station was built in 1856 and the Little Station became a baggage shed.
 Rail travel along the corridor continued to grow and the Little Station was again outgrown.
 The building was donated to a railway employee who themselves later donated it to the Architectural Conservancy of Ontario (ACO).
 They in turn lent it to the Port Hope Yacht Club and somewhere along the way the Little Station ended up relocated to the Port Hope harbour.

 In early 2018, with the Port Hope harbour slated for major development work and the Little Station at risk of being demolished, the ACO began to advocate for a new use for this historical building.
 The ACO agreed to lease the Little Station to Critical Mass to transform and animate the historic building.

 On June 20th, 2018, the Little Station was once again uprooted and relocated to its current home in Lent Lane.
 With the help of the ACO, community volunteers and contributors, and long hours of work, the Little Station underwent extensive cleaning, repairs, and repainting.